rodneyshupe/Cookbook/Recipes/Entrees/Beef/French-Beef-Dip.rst

 Directions
 ----------

-1. Preheat Sous-Vide to 140F
+1. Preheat the sous-vide to 140F.
-2. Season beef thoroughly with the salt, pepper, paprika, garlic powder, onion powder, and seal in vacuum seal bag using the vacuum sealer.
-   Let cook for at least 18 hours.
+2. Season the beef all over with the salt, pepper, paprika, garlic powder, and onion powder, then seal in a vacuum bag with the vacuum sealer.
+Cook for at least 18 hours.
-3. While roast is cooking, prepare Horseradish Sauce.
-Combine the sour cream, horseradish, salt and pepper in a medium bowl.
-Cover and refrigerate to develop the flavors.
+3. While the roast cooks, make the horseradish sauce.
+Combine the sour cream, horseradish, salt, and pepper in a medium bowl.
+Cover and refrigerate so the flavours develop.
-4. Place cast iron skillet over high heat.
-Carefully remove the roast from the water bath.
-When skillet is smoking, cut open the bag and place the roast in the skillet.
-Cook for 2 minutes before flipping over and cooking on the other side for 2 more minutes.
-Remove from heat.
-If you're using the blow torch, just graze the roast with the flame until browned.
+4. Set a cast iron skillet over high heat.
+Carefully pull the roast from the water bath.
+Once the skillet is smoking, cut open the bag and lay the roast in the skillet.
+Cook 2 minutes, then flip and cook the other side 2 more minutes.
+Pull from the heat.
+If you're using a blow torch, just graze the roast with the flame until browned.
-5. Combine the onion powder, beef broth, sugar, Worcestershire sauce, salt and 3/4 cold water in a saucepan and bring to a boil over medium-high heat.
-Reduce heat and simmer 5 minutes.
+5. Combine the onion powder, beef broth, sugar, Worcestershire sauce, salt, and 3/4 cold water in a saucepan and bring to a boil over medium-high heat.
+Reduce the heat and simmer 5 minutes.
 Taste and season with pepper and more salt if needed.
-Strain the mixture and discard the onions (if there were any in the soup.)
+Strain and discard the onions (if there were any in the soup).
 Cover and keep warm.
 6. Spread the horseradish sauce on one side of each baguette.
-Dip the steak slices in the warm au jus and place on top of the bread with horseradish sauce, then place the other slices of bread on top.
-   Transfer the remaining au jus to two dipping bowls and serve with the sandwiches for dipping.
+Dip the steak slices in the warm au jus and set them on the bread with the horseradish sauce, then top with the other slices of bread.
+Pour the remaining au jus into two dipping bowls and serve alongside the sandwiches for dipping.